 How many calories do you need to cut to lose weight?

-Could I eat too few calories to lose weight?
+Could you eat too few calories to lose weight?

-However, be careful not to let your number fall below 8,400 per week.
-This equates to only 1,200 calories a day and, according to White, can have the opposite effect on your weight.
+But don’t let your calories fall below 8400 a week.
+That’s about 1200 calories a day, which, according to White, has the opposite effect on your weight.

-“When you’re not eating enough calories, your metabolism can slow down, you don’t have enough energy for workouts and you’re more likely to eat too much,” he says, something he refers to as a starvation mode.
+“When you’re not eating enough calories, your metabolism can slow down, you don’t have enough energy for workouts, and you’re more likely to binge eat,” he says, something he refers to as starvation mode.

-A study published in Psychosomatic Medicine only deepens this because people who follow severe low-calorie diets did not lose weight in the long term because their body produced an excess of cortisol, a hormone that tells their body to store fat, especially in The abdomen.
+A study published in Psychosomatic Medicine explores this further, because in this study, people on a strict low calorie diet can’t lose weight for a long time, because their body produces an excess of cortisol, a hormone that allows your body to store fat, especially abdominal fat.